Section508Coordinators/Dev-Automation/examples/pa11y/pa11y-advanced-project1/readme.md

 - **URL Scanning**: Using the "URLs:" option, cite the identity and number of URLs to test against from within the script itself or use the sitemap switch (-s)  to use a sitemap.xml file of URLs to test against.
 - **Accessibility Standards**: Using the "standard:" option, indicate which accessibility standard rules to use for testing.
 - **Ruleset**: Using the "runners:" option, indicate which vendor ruleset you wish to use.
 Pa11y allows you to select one or combine multiple rulesets.
-Pa11y currently supports axe-core, HTML CodeSniffer, and custom rulesets created to match the Pa11y engine requirements.
+Pa11y currently supports axe-core, HTML CodeSniffer, and any other custom ruleset created to match the Pa11y engine requirements.
 - **Individual rule selection**: By default, pa11y will use all rules in an identified ruleset for testing.
 If you don't want Pa11y to use all rules but rather use a subset of preferred rules, you do this by citing which rules you want pa11y to ***ignore***.
 You do this in Pa11y by using the "ignore:" configuration option.

-- **HTML Reporting/Scoring**: Examples of writing test results to the command window or an HTML report.
-Also, extending the simple HTML report offered by the open source tool to provide a basic scoring model for mass scan results.
-This is done by using the HTML report switch (-h).
+- **HTML Reporting/Scoring**: using the HTML report switch (-h), this example provides summaries of rules that fail accessibility and  a simple scoring model for mass scan results.

 ---